PataphysicalSociety/soupault.app/site/reference-manual.md

 Note that inside double quotes, the backslash is an escape character, so you should either use single quotes for such paths (`'scripts\myscript.bat'`) or use a double backslash (`"scripts\\myscript.bat"`).

+#### ANSI colors

+Since soupault 5.0.0, ANSI colors are enabled by default in the output.
+Windows Terminal supports them out of the box, so if you are using Windows Terminal, logs should be more easily readable for you now.

+If you are using an older built-in terminal for `cmd.exe` or PowerShell, you can either enable ANSI colors in them in Windows settings or disable coloring in soupault using the `NO_COLOR` environment variable.

 ## Overview

 Soupault has two distinct modes: the _website generator mode_ and the _HTML processor mode_.